rges-pit/rges-pit.github.io/README.md

 - `toc: true` to enable table of contents (if wanted; ensure theme supports)
 - `last_modified_at:` can be added for SEO freshness

+Note: The project defaults defined in `docs/_config.yml` automatically inject `layout: single` and `sidebar.nav: "docs"` for pages in `docs/_pages/`, so explicit declarations are only needed when overriding.

 ### 6.5 Includes
 Custom partials live in `docs/_includes/`.
 Use inside pages/posts:
 ```liquid